 02 of 05

-We all thought the food on the Jewel of the Seas ranged from good to excellent.
-The ship's restaurants have an excellent variety of different cuisines and should be diverse enough to suit any palate.
+The restaurants on the Jewel of the Sea have an excellent variety of different cuisines and should be diverse enough to suit any palate.

-We ate most breakfasts and lunches in the Windjammer Cafe food court.
-It uses multiple stations to help with flow, and it works, even during peak service hours.
+The Windjammer Cafe is great for breakfasts and lunches.
+It uses multiple stations to help with diner flow—a very successful strategy even during peak service hours.

-The two-level main dining room has two traditional seatings.
-Our cruise was the first on the Jewel of the Seas to allow "my time" dining for those who like to have flexibility in their dining times and companions.
+The two-level main dining room has two traditional seatings and also offers "my time" dining for those who like to have flexibility in their dining times and companions.

 The two specialty restaurants on the Jewel of the Seas are excellent.
-We loved both the Italian cuisine in Portofino's and the steakhouse atmosphere of Chops.
+Check out the Italian cuisine in Portofino's and the steakhouse atmosphere of Chops.

 03 of 05